tasxatzial/2048-game/custom-game.md

 }
 ```

-We can now define the custom game as:
+Now define the custom game as:

 ```js
 game = {